stefanwalther/assemble-scaffold/docs/about.md

+[Assemble](https://github.com/assemble/assemble.git) seems to be the most promising static site generator if you prefer to use JavaScript.
+The entire solution has been completely rewritten in 2015, now (as of 12/2015) the new version 0.6.0 is available.

+This project is an attempt to verify if *assemble* fits my needs to create a bit more complex website based on a static website generator.

-The goal of this project is to create a nice scaffold using Assemble which can then be used in multiple projects with very little configuration.
+The **goal of this project** is to create a nice scaffold using Assemble which can then be used in multiple projects with very little configuration.

 ### Status so far
 What's planned (not everything covered right now):